yosefk/checkedthreads/README.md

 Note that **$VALGRIND_LIB** is used by the tests which make runs after building everything - make sets this environment variable for all programs it spawns.
 You may need to explicitly set $VALGRIND_LIB when running valgrind --tool=checkedthreads outside make.

+Also note that setting, in the shell running make, any of the environment variables mentioned in defaults.mk **overrides** their values (hence the name "defaults.mk").

 With defaults.mk edited, you can build everything and run tests with: